 Who Should Go: There are options for adults and kids

-Huey’s on the River and Olympia Cafe are two family friendly restaurants with window seats, so I’d suggest these two options if you’re toting kids around.
+Huey’s on the River and Olympia Cafe are two family friendly restaurants with window-adjacent seating, so I’d suggest these two options if you’re toting kids around.

 Related Reading: Get the Inside Scoop on the Cargo Ships in Savannah